cesartheroman/install-frontend/README.md

 ## Prerequisites

-Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+Make sure you have [Docker](https://www.docker.com/) installed on your machine.

 ## Cloning Repo